Batlez/CloakBox/README.md

 </details>
 <details>
-<summary>Fix “Windows version not showing” when creating a VM</summary>
+<summary>Fix "Windows version not showing" when creating a VM</summary>

 **Disable** SV-IOV setting in your motherboard's BIOS, it should be under: PCI Configuration
 </details>